AgentCreator/Pytisto/README.md

 ## install

-type this into your command line:
+type this into your command line to install the Pytisto test framework:

 ```
 pip3 install git+https://github.com/AgentCreator/Pytisto.git